Skip to main content

 • Online safety forms part of the national curriculum.
 The ministries responsible for National Education, Youth and Sports and Higher Education, Research, and Innovation have developed a digital skills reference framework (CRCN) inspired by the European framework (DIGCOMP) and valid from primary school to university.

 • Education in media literacy and critical analysis of the information system is part of the school curriculum via a domain called EMI (Education aux médias et à l'information).
-EMI is part of the common core of knowledge, skills and culture, the citizenship pathway and the artistic and cultural education pathway.
+EMI is part of the common core of knowledge, skills, and culture, as well as the citizenship pathway and the artistic and cultural education pathway.
 The guidelines for cycles two and three and the programmes for cycle four define a teaching framework in which all disciplines participate.

 Table 6: Topic summary - pillar 2: digital empowerment